cullyn-inverba/cullyn-inverba/README.md

     ```
     cd notes
     ```
-    or
+    or if you cloned it into a different directory:

     ```
-    cd ~/path/to/folder
+    cd ~/path/to/notes
     ```

-3. Update the folder if there is something I added recently.
-This will update your folder to match what is currently on GitHub.
+4. To update the folder to download any changes I have made recently:
     ```
     git pull
     ```
+5. *Optional:* The command prompt might be telling you that running git pull without a default option is bad and that it chose one for you.
+The one it chooses is what we want, but to set the default option, then do this:
+    ```
+    git config pull.rebase false
+    ```
-4. You're all set.
+6. You're all set.
 There are probably other ways of doing this, but this is the most basic way to do it.

-5.
+Keeping running step #4 to update the repository when ever I add something you need.

 <br>